bfxdev/OBS/Scripting-Tutorial-Source-Shake.md

 We know now how to find a scene item corresponding to a source in the current scene, how to change its rotation angle through several OBS functions, and from the [documentation of the "Script Function Exports"](https://obsproject.com/docs/scripting.html#script-function-exports) we know that `script_tick` is called every frame.

-Time to write a quick and dirty animation function, in Python:
+Time to write a quick and dirty animation function of "Spaceship", in Python:

 ``` Python
 def script_tick(seconds):